-If LDW only detects lane markings on one side of the road, it will only warn you when departing the lane on the side where it has detected a lane marking.
-Always keep your attention on the road and maintain proper vehicle position within the lane, or vehicle damage, injury, or death could occur.
-Always keep the windshield, headlamps, and camera sensors clean and in good repair.
-Do not use LDW in bad weather conditions.
+If LDW only detects lane markings on one side of the road, it will only warn you when departing the lane on the side where it has detected a lane marker.
+Even with LDW, always keep your attention on the road and maintain proper vehicle position within the lane, or vehicle damage, injury, or death could occur.
+Always keep the windshield clean and do not use LDW in bad weather conditions.